BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

            pass

 We add ``FindVotingUserPort`` as a dependency to the application service.
-In practice, we add a respective field and a way to initialize via constructor:
+In practice, we add a respective field and a way to initialize it via constructor:

 .. code-block:: python